pradeepchauhan7/pradeepchauhan/README.md

 # pradeepchauhan
-My name is pradeep chauhan and I am a student persuing Master Of Computer Application.
+My name is pradeep chauhan and I am a Software Engineer and works on technologies related to Data.